AREAS function

 The purpose of the functions is to return the number of areas in a reference.
 The function is available in Excel 2003 and above.

-Areas are separated adjacent ranges.
-So, in Excel, a single cell reference is equivalent to an area.
-Using the function, you can add more than one reference as an argument.
+Adjacent ranges are separate areas.
+So, in Excel, a single-cell reference is equivalent to an area.
+You can add more than one reference as an argument using the function.

 Syntax